adap/flower/doc/source/how-to-run-flower-using-docker.rst

 Similar to the SuperNode image, the ServerApp Docker image comes with a pre-installed version of Flower and serves as a base for building your own ServerApp image.

-We will use the same ``app-pytorch`` example as we do in the Flower SuperNode section.
+We will use the same ``quickstart-pytorch`` example as we do in the Flower SuperNode section.
 If you have not already done so, please follow the `SuperNode Prerequisites`_ before proceeding.